hkvalvik/grunt-style-guide/README.md

 #### src

-Should point to a directory containing design files in jpg, png or gif format.
+Should point to a directory containing design sketches in jpg, png or gif format.

 For example, if you are creating a navigation component and a carousel, the directory structure might look like this: